osamaqarem/react-native-image-colors/README.md

 ```

 > **RN < 0.62**: if you face a compilation error while building, your Xcode project likely does not support Swift which this package requires.
 You can fix this by creating a blank dummy swift file using Xcode.

+### Expo

+This package works with Expo managed workflow apps.
+Set up [`expo-dev-client`](https://docs.expo.dev/clients/getting-started/) so you can use this package.
+The [example](https://github.com/osamaqarem/react-native-image-colors/blob/master/example/package.json) project demonstrates this.

 ## Usage